 Gaurav Gera as Aalam, the juice shop owner, is superb in both parts.
 Looking at his serious acting chops, it’s difficult for the audience to believe that he is a comic actor.

-Sanjay Dutt as Inspector Chaudhary Aslam, the head of Lyari Task Force, is also a grey character who hates Baloch people and can kill innocent boys in a fake encounter for his benefit.
+Sanjay Dutt as Inspector Chaudhry Aslam, the head of Lyari Task Force, is also a grey character who hates Baloch people and can kill innocent boys in a fake encounter for his pleasure and benefit.
 But he is also there to kill monsters.
-In the first part, he was suspended and brought back to Lyari by Jameel Jamali to reduce gang violence and later arrest Rahman Dakait.
+In the first part, he was suspended and brought back to Lyari by Jameel Jamali to reduce gang violence and later arrest Rehman Dakait.
 In part 1, Hamza helped him in killing Rehman Dakait, and in Dhurandhar 2, he turns against Hamza after the interval scene that raised his suspicions.

 Rakesh Bedi as Jameel Jamali is another character who undergoes an impressive character arc from parts 1 to 2.
 He is a funny, shrewd politician of the Pakistani Awami Party who gives an untrustworthy uncle vibe.
 He changed sides at his convenience to survive.
-In Dhurandhar 1, he was with Rahman Dakait, but when he became a danger to his survival, he associated with Hamza.
+In Dhurandhar 1, he was with Rehman Dakait, but when he became a danger to his survival, he associated with Hamza.
+However, since he was a spy, his actions look justified after watching Dhurandhar 2.

 Sara Arjun is outstanding as Yalina in both parts.
 She transforms from Jameel’s daughter to Hamza’s wife and the mother of their child so naturally.
 Even with less screen time in part 2, she stands out in every scene.
 You’d never guess this was her Bollywood debut.